Lori Hernandez Lori Hernandez

 And if you happen to accidentally break off the shoot while planting… Don’t panic!
 It will send up a new shoot!

-If you’re planting an un-potted tuber, simply dig a 4-6” hole in the ground, drop the tuber in with the eye facing up and back-fill the hole.
-DO NOT WATER until you notice the shoots/leaves pushing through the surface of the soil.
-Avoid planting tubers right before a large storm.
-Keep an eye on the weather and try to plant during a dry stretch of weather.
+simply dig a 4-6” hole in the ground, drop the tuber in with the eye facing up, and backfill the hole.
+DO NOT WATER until you notice the shoots/leaves pushing through the surface of the soil (unless your soil is very dry!
+Dahlias do need some moisture in the soil to grow.
+The goal here is to avoid planting into cold, saturated soil, which can cause them to rot).

 Want to know more about dahlias?
 Be sure to check out this post: The Beginner’s Guide to Growing Dahlias